ACCEPTING CASES NATIONWIDE

 Steps to File a Depo-Provera Lawsuit:

 • Consult a Highly-Qualified Lawyer: Seek out attorneys who are well-versed in pharmaceutical litigation or product liability, particularly those with experience in Depo-Provera or hormone-related cases.
-Many law firms offer free consultations to determine the strength of your case and discuss potential legal strategies.
+Many law firms offer free consultations.

-• Discovery Phase: During the Discovery Phase, both sides will exchange relevant information and evidence, including medical records, expert testimonies, and depositions.
-Both parties may hire medical and pharmacological experts to testify about the link between Depo-Provera and brain tumors.
+• Participate in Discovery Phase: During the Discovery Phase, both sides will exchange relevant information and evidence, including medical records, expert testimonies, and depositions.

-• Settlement Negotiations: Before trial, there is often an attempt to settle the case out of court.
+• Settlement Negotiations: Before trial, there could be an attempt to settle the case out of court.
 Your lawyer will negotiate with Pfizer’s representatives to secure fair compensation.
-Reviewing all settlement offers with your attorney to determine if they sufficiently cover medical expenses, lost income, pain and suffering, and other damages is essential.

 Depo-Provera Lawsuit Settlement and Payout Amounts